Code-Institute-Submissions/MS2-9/README.md

 # UX

 A simple and clean looking website that introduces the user to a single player memory card game consisting of one page:
-- A black and white, clean, simple look, with succinct instructions and once you start playing the game the colours of the images comes through.
+- A clean, simple look, with succinct instructions.
+- The cards are quite large in order to enjoy the images better.
 - When the player has finished/won the game, a popup modal matching the colours of the images appears giving the user the time it took for them to finish and how many moves they made and the choice to play again.
 - At the bottom of the card images is a simple  and clean row of a moves counter, minutes and seconds timer and the restart